National Association of Independent Administrators’ Cookie Policy

 This cookie has a duration of 1 year and 1 month.

-‘ss_marketingCookiesAllowed’ via the domain www.naia.org.uk Advertising Cookie This cookie is used to store the user’s consent preference regarding marketing/advertising cookies.
+‘ss_marketingCookiesAllowed’ via the domain www.naia.org.uk Essential Cookie This cookie is used to store the user’s consent preference regarding marketing/advertising cookies.
 It ensures that advertising cookies are only activated if the user has given consent.
 It does not track personal data itself but records whether marketing cookies are permitted.

 This cookie has a duration of one month.

-‘ss_performanceCookiesAllowed’ via the domain www.naia.org.uk – Analytical Cookie This cookie is used to store the user’s consent preference regarding performance cookies.
+‘ss_performanceCookiesAllowed’ via the domain www.naia.org.uk - Essential Cookie This cookie is used to store the user’s consent preference regarding performance cookies.
 It ensures that analytical/performance cookies (which track website usage to improve functionality and load times) are only set if the user has provided consent.

 This cookie has a duration of one month.